Polyphenylenesulfone: Production

 Compared with PSU, the molecular chain of PPSU does not contain isopropylidene but contains a large amount of biphenyl.
 Therefore, PPSU has higher heat resistance.
 However, the ether bond in the molecular chain can still provide a certain degree of flexibility, making it available to be used at a low temperature of -240°C. What’s more, the rigidity of the PPSU molecular chain is much higher than that of the PSU.
-As a result, withh higher melt viscosity is higher and worse melt fluidity it is more difficult to process PPSU.
+As a result, with higher melt viscosity is higher and worse melt fluidity it is more difficult to process PPSU.

+The primary monomers used to manufacture PPSU are: